 For apartment development applications lodged after 19 June 2015 and determined after 17 July 2015, the Apartment Design Guide, along with the changes to SEPP 65 apply.

 The Apartment Design Guide provides consistent planning and design standards for apartment development across the State.

-The Guide is a useful tool for councils, planners, architects and developers who are planning a residential apartment development, designing a building, or assessing applications for such developments
+The Guide is a useful tool for councils, planners, architects and developers who are planning residential apartments, designing a building, or assessing applications.

-The Apartment Design Guide will replace the former Residential Flat Design Code.
+The Apartment Design Guide replaces the former Residential Flat Design Code.

 Design review panels will conduct site visits and examine how the proposed developments will relate to the streetscape and the neighbourhood.